mileslucey/Seattle_AirBnB_ETL/README.md

    reviews_df.to_sql(name="property_reviews",con=engine,if_exists="append",index=False,chunksize=2000)
    ~~~~
 ## Conclusion / Ideas for Future Analysis
-* The AirBnB data is very comprehensive.
+* The Airbnb data is very comprehensive.
 In the future, it could be used to conduct a variety of analyses.
 The following ideas come to mind:
 	* Exploring the differences between superhosts and other hosts across a variety of metrics.
 For example:
 		* Price of listings: Do superhosts or other hosts have more expensive listings?
 		* Neighborhoods: Which Seattle neighborhoods do superhosts tend to have properties in?